Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Alternatives to consider

-• Lovesac Sactionals: modular system with machine-washable cover options and broad cover customization.
+• Lovesac Sactionals: a broader modular ecosystem with more cover customization.

-• IKEA FRIHETEN sleeper sectional: a mainstream budget sleeper with published bed measurements and built-in storage options.
+• IKEA FRIHETEN sleeper sectional: a mainstream budget sleeper with published bed measurements and built-in storage.

 Pro Tips for Lifely Sofa

-• Measure your “walk path” first; modular pieces are easier to move than a one-piece couch, but they still need clearance.
+• Measure your walk path first.
+Modular pieces are easier to move than a one-piece couch, but they still need real clearance.

-• For sleeper use, keep a dedicated bedding bin nearby so conversion stays quick, not a midnight scavenger hunt.
+• For sleeper use, keep a dedicated bedding bin nearby so conversion stays quick instead of turning into a midnight search.

 FAQs